avs-origami/avs-origami.github.io/site/blog/install-kiss.md

    mv /boot/System.map /boot/System.map-6.7

+Something I found that you probably want to do is change all modules to baked-in so that you don't have to worry about loading all the correct modules at boot.
+Normally this might be handled by the initramfs, but Kiss doesn't use one so I have found it's just easier without kernel modules.
+The command to do this is part of the list of commands shown above, but if you know what you're doing and want kernel modules, it's not strictly required.

-Especially if you expect to have problems in the kernel configuration, it may be worthwile to (semi) automate this process with an extension to the Kiss package manager.
-Add the following to /bin/kiss-kernel:
+Especially if you expect to have problems in the kernel configuration, it may be worthwile to (semi) automate the process of building the kernel with a shell script.
+Interestingly enough, the Kiss package manager supports creating extensions by naming a binary kiss-[ext], and I found it nice to create the kernel update script as a kiss extension.
+Add this to /bin/kiss-kernel:

    #!/bin/sh -e
    # Rebuild the kernel